canonical/launchpad-manual/docs/user/explanation/support-requests.rst

 Information and answers proposals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you think so, you can ask the reporter to provide more informations on a given ticket by inserting your motivation in the text box and pressing ``Add Information Request``.
+If you think so, you can ask the reporter to provide more information on a given ticket by inserting your motivation in the text box and pressing ``Add Information Request``.
 That ticket will be marked as ``Needs info`` in the support tracker page.